 The T.Phone p is powered by a huge 5000mAh battery under the hood.
 As promised by the company, we easily got around 1.5 days on a single charge with heavy usage that includes Netflix streaming, gaming, songs and more.
 During casual usage, we around two solid days on a single charge, which is indeed appreciated.

 In our One Charge rating the Smatron t.phone p achieved 22 hours 41 minutes, mainly due to brilliant talk time, but this is good.
 On the other side, the let down of the device is the charging time as it takes about 3 hours to charge the phone from 0 to 100% and about 1 hour and 25 minutes to charge from 0 to 50% since it doesn’t have support for fast charging.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 The Smartron t.phone P is a decent all-rounding package available at a competing price of Rs.
 7,999.
 The Smatron t.phone P is all about good build quality, decent performance, and long-lasting battery life.
 It also comes with 1000GB of free cloud storage.
 If the battery is your main focus of concern, t.phone P is the best answer in the budget segment.
 It is available exclusively from Flipkart.
 To summarize, here are the Pros and Cons of the smartphone.